The Odyssey of Breathometer: From Shark Tank Sensation to Health Tech Pioneer

 Investors toasted the idea with enthusiasm.
 Breathometer had branding, tech appeal, and that Silicon Valley swagger.

-3. Sales Rise, Sensors… Not So Much
+3. Sales Soar, Sensors… Not So Much

 Many users reported inconsistent readings.
-Some breathalyzer results were far below actual BAC, new to dangerously false assurances.
+Some breathalyzer results were far below actual BAC, leading to dangerously false assurances.
 And the company’s own testing?
 Let’s just say the optimism may have been stronger than the algorithm.

-Cue the self-deprecating awareness:
+Cue the self-deprecating humor:

 “Breathometer admits: Maybe our original reading was just optimism… on tap!”